Today’s IoT and capital markets depend heavily on applications’ underlying approach to managing information.

 McObject’s eXtremeDB for HPC provides an alternative: a low latency database system for time series data such as that found in financial applications and the Internet of Things.
 Built on a core in-memory database system (IMDS) design with advanced features to deliver high performance, scalability and reliability, eXtremeDB for HPC is optimized for handling time series data such as trades and quotes, sensor data, and all other types of streaming data.
 Hybrid storage (in-memory and/or persistent) supports management of both real-time, streaming data and historical data with a single database architecture.

 Choosing a low latency time series database for analytics, tick database, risk management

 For streaming data, eXtremeDB delivers low latency database management via a highly efficient in-memory database system (IMDS) design that removes the I/O, cache management, data transfer and other sources of DBMS latency.

 For historical or OLTP data, offers a wide array of performance-enhancing features, such as pre-warming the cache, cache prioritization, and many more.

 When deployed as an embedded database system, its in-process architecture eliminates costly (in performance terms) inter-process communication.
 When deployed as a client/server database system, eXtremeDB offers tremendous scalability.

 In addition, eXtremeDB is optimized with internal transaction and memory managers to provide maximum efficiency working with multi-threaded applications on multi-processor systems.
 Support for clustering accelerates processing by enabling multiple servers to share the workload.

-eXtremeDB is the ideal time series database for your next project.
+eXtremeDB is the ideal high performance time series database for your next project.

 eXtremeDB named Outstanding Structured Database